Architecting efficient context-aware multi-agent framework for production

 • Flows and processors are the compiler pipeline – a sequence of passes that transform that state.

-• The working context is the compiled view you ship to the LLM for this one invocation.
+• The working context is the compiled view you ship to the LLM for a single invocation.

 Once you adopt this mental model, context engineering stops being prompt gymnastics and starts looking like systems engineering.
 You are forced to ask standard systems questions: What is the intermediate representation?
 Where do we apply compaction?
 How do we make transformations observable?